JonnyBro/beatrun/README.md

 ## About

-Beatrun is an **infamous parkour addon for Garry's Mod**, now fully open-sourced and maintained by the community.
+Beatrun is an **infamous parkour gamemode for Garry's Mod**, now fully open-sourced and maintained by the community.
 It includes various improvements, new features, and enhanced functionality.

 > [!WARNING]